Pesto Trapanese

 Ingredients

-• ยฝ lb fresh tomatoes (ripe and flavorful)
+• ½ pound fresh tomatoes (ripe and flavorful)

 • 1 to 2 cloves garlic

-• a pinch of ground black pepper, or 2 whole peppercorns, crushed
+• 1 pinch ground black pepper, or 2 whole peppercorns, crushed

-• 2 cups fresh sweet basil (loose packed leaves), washed and dried
+• 2 cups fresh basil (loosely packed leaves), washed and dried

-• 3 Tbsp pecorino cheese (optional), freshly grated
+• 3 Tablespoons pecorino cheese (optional), freshly grated

 Instructions